Theodor Wedepohl

-Theodor Wedepohl (12 April 1863, Exter – 28 March 1931, New York City) was a German portrait, landscape and genre painter.
+Theodor Wedepohl (12 April 1863, Exter, Kingdom of Prussia – 28 March 1931, New York City) was a German portrait, landscape and genre painter.

 Life and work

 He spent his youth in Westphalia and in Magdeburg.
 He was originally self-taught, and started showing his paintings in 1878, when he was only fifteen.

 As soon as he was old enough, in 1882, he began his formal studies at the Royal Academy of Arts in Berlin.
-After 1887, he held his first official exhibitions at the Academy, and other art venues in Berlin.
+After 1887, he held his first official exhibitions at the academy, and other art venues in Berlin.
 From 1893, he was a regular participant at the Große Berliner Kunstausstellung.
 He joined the Verein Berliner Künstler in 1888.